johnschoeman/graphql-demo/GraphQL_Slides.md

 - GraphQL is an API technology following a specification.
 It is not a language or framework.

-Is GraphQL a Database Technology?
-- No. GraphQL is often confused with being a database technology.
-This is a misconception, GraphQL is a query language for APIs - not databases.
-In that sense it’s database agnostic and can be used with any kind of database or even no database at all.

-Is GraphQL only for React / Javascript Developers?
-- No. GraphQL is an API technology so it can be used in any context where an API is required.
-- On the backend, a GraphQL server can be implemented in any programming language that can be used to build a web server.
-Next to Javascript, there are popular reference implementations for Ruby, Python, Scala, Java, Clojure, Go and .NET.
-- Since a GraphQL API is usually operated over HTTP, any client that can speak HTTP is able to query data from a GraphQL server.
-Note: GraphQL is actually transport layer agnostic, so you could choose other protocols than HTTP to implement your server.

 ---

 ## Questions?

 ---